 Unfortunately, empowerment-based Self Defense classes aren’t available everywhere.
 And, compared to some other self-defense training, they don’t offer as much of a physical approach.
 If you want to learn to kick ass, then you might want to take additional training too.

-Note: In addition to learning cool self-defense moves, I’ve found that self-defense training can be incredibly empowering.
+Note: Besides learning cool self-defense moves, I’ve found that self-defense training can be incredibly empowering.
 I’ve also met a lot of great women at classes.
 It’s great to be in a supportive environment with other women.

 Krav Maga